-Professor Simon Ridings joined Edith Cowan University (ECU) in the newly established position of Deputy Vice-Chancellor (International) in late 2015.
-At this time, ECU underwent a significant organizational restructure and commenced the creation of a new university strategy based on three elements: advancing research; advancing internationalisation; and advancing teaching and learning.
+Professor Simon Ridings joined Edith Cowan University (ECU) as Deputy Vice-Chancellor International in 2015.
+At this time, ECU underwent a significant organisational restructure and introduced its "World Ready" University Strategic Plan.

-In previous positions Professor Ridings held Faculty executive roles in Business and Health Sciences faculties, and from this, more than anything else he has done, claims well-developed cross-cultural competence.
+In previous positions, Professor Ridings held faculty executive roles in large, internationalised Business and Health Sciences faculties.

 Please leave a comment about your rating so we can better understand how we might improve the page.